jylisadoney/intro-excel-2/4-record.md

 * Use `relative references`
   * Learn more about the [difference between relative and absolute references](#difference-between-relative-and-absolute-references)
 * Click on cell `A1` before you `start and stop` recording to keep `relative references` consistent
-* Create `unique` macros names that are recognizable
+* Create `unique` macro names that are recognizable
   * Add a description to the description field

 ## [More Help](#more-help)